Winnipeg Transit: Special event shuttles

 During the Red River Ex annually in the month of June, Winnipeg Transit operates a shuttle between downtown Winnipeg and the Red River Exhibition grounds.

-When the Winnipeg Blue Bombers are playing at Investors Group Field during the summer and early fall months, Winnipeg Transit operates several shuttle buses to and from the stadium.
-These routes are labeled with an X before the route number, and have a destination of "IG FIELD" (example: "X60 IG FIELD").
+When the Winnipeg Blue Bombers are playing at Princess Auto Stadium during the summer and early fall months, Winnipeg Transit operates several shuttle buses to and from the stadium.
+These routes are labeled with an X before the route number, and have a destination of "Princess Auto Stadium" (example: "XF8 Princess Auto Stadium").

 For many decades Winnipeg Transit operated a shuttle bus between Winnipeg and Birds Hill Provincial Park for the annual Winnipeg Folk Festival held in July.
 However, they did not do this for the 2019 Folk Festival due to the possible strike by the ATU, and because Winnipeg Transit did not win the competitive bid to provide this service.
 In 2020 and 2021, the Folk Festival was cancelled entirely.
 In 2022, the Folk Festival finally returned, and Winnipeg Transit provided the service to Birds Hill for the first time in 4 years.